renatojmsantos/Full-Stack-Web-App/README.md

-# Full Stack Web App - Prodsmart
+# Full Stack Web App
 #### Follow the instructions to run the web app.

 # Install Docker